jtremback/usc-client/channel-lifecycle.md

 caller/get_proposed_update_txs - When the user wants to check if there are update txs to be approved, she looks for channels with a ProposedUpdateTx not signed by her.

 caller/confirm_update_tx - When a user wants to approve an update tx, she sends the channelId to usc.
-Usc checks if the channel has an update tx to be approved and if so signs it and saves it in LastFullUpdateTx.
-And clears ProposedUpdateTx.
+Usc checks if the channel has an update tx to be approved and if so signs it and saves it in LastFullUpdateTx, clears ProposedUpdateTx, and sends it to the counterparty.

 ## Closing

-A user closes a channel by sending the LastFullUpdateTx to the judge.
+caller/close_channel - A user closes a channel by sending the LastFullUpdateTx to the judge.

 ## Daemon